teojimenez/API-trip-generator/README.md

 # API-trip-generator
-Flask App that returns x day trip, given city and days parameters with the chat gpt api
+Flask App that returns x day trip, given city and days parameters with the openai API